Is Your Dog at Risk?

-It is MANDATORY that your dog stay on heartworm prevention during treatment and for the rest of their lives.
-There can be permanent damage to the heart and lungs after heartworm infection.
+It is MANDATORY that your dog stays on heartworm prevention during treatment and for the rest of their lives.
+There can be permanent damage to the heart and lungs after a heartworm infection.
 If your dog becomes infected again, it can further that damage and even kill them!

 This is the initial exam performed to determine the overall health of your dog and to determine if your dog will be healthy enough to undergo heartworm treatment.

 Bloodwork will be performed to confirm heartworm disease and assess other bodily functions